Liquefactive necrosis: In the brain

 Due to excitotoxicity, hypoxic death of cells within the central nervous system can result in liquefactive necrosis.
 This is a process in which lysosomes turn tissues into pus as a result of lysosomal release of digestive enzymes.
 Loss of tissue architecture means that the tissue can be liquefied.
 This process is not associated with bacterial action or infection.
 Ultimately, in a living patient most necrotic cells and their contents disappear.

 The affected area is soft with liquefied centre containing necrotic debris.
 Later, a cyst wall is formed.

 Microscopically, the cystic space contains necrotic cell debris and macrophages filled with phagocytosed material.
 The cyst wall is formed by proliferating capillaries, inflammatory cells, and gliosis (proliferating glial cells) in the case of brain and proliferating fibroblasts in the case of abscess cavities.

 Brain cells have a large amount of digestive enzymes (hydrolases).
 These enzymes cause the neural tissue to become soft and liquefy.

 In the lung

 Liquefactive necrosis can also occur in the lung, especially in the context of lung abscesses.

 Infection

 Liquefactive necrosis can also take place due to certain infections.
-Neutrophils, fighting off a bacteria, will release hydrolytic enzymes which will also attack the surrounding tissues.
+Neutrophils, fighting off a bacterium, will release hydrolytic enzymes which will also attack the surrounding tissues.